craniciete/MeetMingle/README.md

 **Meet Section:** Within the Meet Section, you'll find a dynamic platform that enables seamless initiation of video calls, fostering genuine connections and meaningful interactions.

-**Contact Section:** The Contact section offers a field to contact the developer, though it's currently a prototype and doesn't save the email information.
+**Contact Section:** The Contact section offers a field to contact the developers.
 Please note that this feature is still under development and updates are in progress.

 **Footer Section:** The footer section displays copyright information.